crdrost/nermal/README.md

 your data is serialized to you.
 Other than putting data into/out of the box with `encrypt` and `decrypt`, nermal provides `newKey` and `getKey` for applications which want to manage keys (so that you don't have to wait for scrypt twice), and that's it.
+Further documentation is visible in `nermal/API.md`.

 Finally, nermal is open-source.
 All of the components of nermal, as well as nermal itself, are licensed under a 2-clause BSD license.
 You can use them